Ising formulations of many NP problems: Coloring Problems

 \subsection{Clique Cover}

-The clique cover problem, for an undirected graph $G=(V,E)$, is the following: given $n$ colors, is there a coloring of the graph such that if we assign every vertex in the graph exactly one color, then the subgraph for any color is a clique?
+The clique cover problem, for an undirected graph $G=(V,E)$, is the following: given $n$ colors, we assign a distinct color to each vertex of the graph.
+Let $W_1,\ldots, W_n$ be the subsets of $V$ corresponding to each color, and $E_{W_1},\ldots, E_{W_n}$ the edge set restricted to edges between vertices in the $W_i$ sets.
+The clique cover problem asks whether or not $(W_i, E_{W_i})$ is a complete graph for each $W_i$ (i.e., does each set of colored vertices form a clique?).
+This problem is known to be NP-complete \cite{karp}.

 Our solution is very similar to the graph coloring problem.
-Again, we employ the same binary variables as for graph coloring, and use Hamiltonian The first term enforces the constraint that each vertex has exactly one color by giving an energy penalty each time this constraint is violated.
+Again, we employ the same binary variables as for graph coloring, and use a Hamiltonian very similar to the cliques problem: The first term enforces the constraint that each vertex has exactly one color by giving an energy penalty each time this constraint is violated.
 In the second term, since the sum over $v$ of $x_{v,i}$ counts the number of nodes with color $i$, the first sum counts highest possible number of edges that could exist with color $i$.
 The second term then checks if, in fact, this number of edges does in fact exist.
 Thus $H=0$ if and only if the clique cover problem is solved by the given coloring.
 If a ground state exists with $H=0$, there is a solution to the clique covering problem.
+The discussion on the required ratio $A/B$ to encode the correct solution is analogous to the discussion for the cliques problem.
+The total number of spins required is $nN$.